Florida man gives $13K to strangers at Waffle House, elsewhere with touching notes

 When asked what he was up to, the man told Cate he had been handing out $1 and $5 bills to people he meets at Waffle House, his favorite restaurant, and elsewhere.
 The man did not share his name.

-Each notes says “Love Every Body” in bold text.
+Each note says “Love Every Body” in bold text.
 The man told Cate those were the last three words his mother said to him before she passed away.

 “She didn’t say ‘I love you.’
 She said ‘Love everybody.’
 So that’s what I’m doing,” the man said, according to Cate.